bitahz/Office-Queue/retrospective/Retrospective_Sprint1.md

 We considered the story done according to the base Definition of Done

-> Please refine your DoD if required (you cannot remove items!)

 ### Detailed statistics

 | Story            | # Tasks | Points | Hours est. | Hours actual |